GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Ergenekrai.md

 **Barebone Senses**: The ergenekrai is devoid of organs to sense, but can sense the vibrations in its bones- essentially giving it a sense of hearing and touch.
 It can always see its invoker with its eye holes if nothing lies between them and will always understand the voice of its invoker.

 **Dominion Benefits**: The ergenekrai gains the benefit as appropriate to your domain.
+* **Chosen Spirit**.
+If the servile has no hitpoints remaining and the invoker can perceive it, *they may use their reaction to destroy the erenekrai to inflict a biting and ki attack against a foe they can perceive*.
 * **The Earth**.
 Immune to damage from knockback (but not falling).
 * **The Flame**.
 When destroyed while being perceived by the invoker, *a small explosion can be directed at a foe within 1 yard, inflicting a fire attack*.
 * **The Grave**.
 Ki, Necrotic, and Radiant attacks each have disadvantage against the ergenekrai.